OlavStornes/Mapsnapper/README.md

 # Usage

+* `path` : The path where you want the maps to be downloaded to
 * `--help -h` : Shows the help menu
 * `--source -s` : Match which consoles you would like to download from
 * `--yes -y` : Start without a confirmation